-The demand for the best-in-class imaging workflow software and commercial drones/robotics are expected to drive the revenue growth going forward.
-The combination of presence on markets which are growing at double digit growth rates and having top of the line software and hardware solutions underpins the positive outlook that is reflected in our expectations for the future.
+The demand for imaging technology is expected to drive the revenue growth going forward.
+The combination of presence on markets which are growing at double digit growth rates and having top of the line hardware and software solutions underpins the positive outlook that is reflected in our expectations for the future.